rgopi2win/Java/README.md

   *_How to Use_*

-  -Type_ in command prompt, JShell window opens for you.
+  _Type_ in command prompt, JShell window opens for you.

 ## Optional class